cheat-sheets/cryptoeconomics-cheat-sheet/README.md

 | Coordinated Majority | Level of coordination ~1 | 0 |
 | Bribing Attacker | Budget > 0.5 | ~0 |

-** The attacker only needs to possess half of the coordinated part of the economic set.
+** The attacker only needs to possess slightly more than half of the coordinated part of the economic set.
-The other half has an incentive to vote with the attacker.
+The other half has the incentive to vote with the attacker.

 ---